openml/OpenML/docs/docs/benchmark.md

 - all datasets are uniformly formatted in standardized data formats
 - they can be easily downloaded programmatically through [APIs and client libraries](APIs)
 - they come with machine-readable [meta-information](https://www.openml.org/search?type=measure&q=+measure_type%3Adata_quality), such as the occurrence of missing values, to train algorithms correctly
-- standardized train-test splits are provided to make results more comparable
+- standardized train-test splits are provided to ensure that results can be objectively compared
 - results can be shared in a reproducible way through the [APIs](APIs)
 - results from other users can be easily downloaded and reused